Multi-Particle Diffusion Limited Aggregation: From to

-Before defining the coupling explicitly, we mention the following recursive construction of an exponential random variable of rate $1$.
-Fix any positive integer $K$.
-Let $X$ be a Bernoulli random variable of parameter $1-1/K$, let $Y$ be an exponential random variable of rate $K$, and let $Z$ be an exponential random variable of parameter $1$, where $X,Y$ and $Z$ are independent of one another.
-Hence,
+Let $Z^{(M)}$ be the following random variable.
+Take $Z'$ to be an exponential random variable of rate $M$, $Z''$ be an exponential random variable of rate $\frac{M-1}{M}$, and $Q$ be a Bernoulli random variable of parameter $\frac{M-1}{M}$, where $Z',Z''$ and $Q$ are independent of one another.
+Define

-The above can be checked by comparing moment generating functions, but another reason why~\eqref{eq:exp} holds is the following.
-Let $W$ be the variable defined in~\eqref{eq:exp}.
-Note that $Y$ is distributed as the minimum of $K$ independent exponential random variables of rate $1$.
-If $W$ is one of these $K$ random variables, then with probability $1/K$, we have that $W$ is the variable that achieves the minimum, so it has value $Y$.
-With probability $1-1/K$, $W$ is not the minimum and has value at least $Y$.
-Given this and the value of $Y$, the memoryless property of exponential random variables gives that $W-Y$ is again an independent exponential random variable of rate $1$.
-This is given by $Z$, concluding the proof of~\eqref{eq:exp}.